-- 15. The EC also contends that the U.S. "ability" to reference the reviews in the Annex is somehow evidence that those reviews are measures.
-14 To be clear, the question is not whether the EC listed the reviews.
-The question is whether the EC identified those reviews as measures for purposes of this proceeding. - 16.
-The EC continues to contend that its reference to "omissions" brings the reviews in the Annex within the terms of reference.15 However, an omission is a failure to act, not an action; the reviews are "actions"; and the reviews are therefore not omissions.
-Thus, a fair reading of the panel request does not allow subsequent reviews to be read into the word "omission." - 17.
-Finally, the United States would note that the EC has used a variety of terms to characterize its views on the measures at issue.
+11. The EC continues to contend that its reference to "omissions" brings the reviews in the Annex within the terms of reference.
+However, an omission is a failure to act, not an action; the reviews are "actions"; and the reviews are therefore not omissions.
+Thus, a fair reading of the panel request does not allow subsequent reviews to be read into the word "omission."

+12. Finally, the United States would note that the EC has used a variety of terms to characterize its views on the measures at issue.
 The EC uses "subsequent reviews," "assessment instructions," and "amendments."
 The EC appears to use them somewhat interchangeably, which adds to the confusion.